dikamjit-borah/Testato-Backend/README.md

-Backend application to process medicine data received from the [Testato-Erp](https://github.com/dikamjit-borah/Testato-Erp) microservice.
+Backend application to receive and process medicine data from the [Testato-Erp](https://github.com/dikamjit-borah/Testato-Erp) microservice and send serve as server for the android application [Testato-Android](https://github.com/dikamjit-borah/Testato-Android).